 NOVEMBER

-Dates vary – They always begin on the Friday of the second weekend of November and officially end the following Wednesday.
+The famous November Fiesta - Dates vary – The November Fiesta always begins on the Friday of the second weekend of November and officially end the following Wednesday.

 Each town has its Patron Saint, and a fiesta is held in their honour which usually last one week.
 During this time the towns commercial activity virtually shuts down as celebrations go on practically 24 hours a day.
 Festivities include processions, dancing in the streets, live music, sporting events and firework displays.
 In Benidorm the Patron Saints are the Virgin of the Suffrage and Saint James the Apostle.
 The most outstanding acts during the week are the staging of the finding of the Virgin, the flower offering, the comic parade, the parade of floats and the great firework display which takes place on the last day of the festivities.